epam/edp-install/documentation/openshift_install_edp.md

       large-client-header-buffers: 4 64k
       use-http2: "false"
       ```
-3. Cluster nodes and pods should have access to the cluster via external URLs.
-For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
+3. Cluster nodes and pods have access to the cluster via external URLs.
+For instance, add in AWS the VPC NAT gateway elastic IP to the cluster external load balancers security group);
 4. Keycloak instance is installed.
 To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on OpenShift](install_keycloak.md) instruction;
 5. The installation machine with [oc](https://docs.openshift.com/container-platform/4.2/cli_reference/openshift_cli/getting-started-cli.html#cli-installing-cli_cli-developer-commands) is installed with the cluster-admin access to the OpenShift cluster;
 6. Helm 3.1 is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
-7. It is highly recommended to use a storage class with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
+7. A storage class is used with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
     - Storage class template with Retain Reclaim Policy:
     ```yaml
     kind: StorageClass